UnemployedUncle/Kaggle/Titanic/README.md

 Revisited the competition to practice building ML pipelines.
 Still a great starting point for everyone.

+- On April 15, 1912, the Titanic sank after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
+(32% survival rate)
+- One of the reasons of loss was that there were not enough lifeboats.
+- Pattern?
+Some groups of people were more likely to survive than others, such as women, children, and the upper-class.

 ## Evaluation
 1. Metric
 ![Accuracy](https://wikimedia.org/api/rest_v1/media/math/render/svg/7bfe40cea126a04004b82f729cf7df1ec435fbf6)